pinkycollie/deaf-first-platform/docs/FETCH-API-EXAMPLES.md

 # Fetch API Examples

-This document provides browser-compatible Fetch API examples for all MBTQ Universe services.
+This document provides browser-compatible Fetch API examples for all DEAF-FIRST services.
 These examples work in modern browsers and can be used directly in web applications.

 ## Table of Contents